 Principal Rent: the annual rent first reserved under the terms of the Lease (ignoring any rent free period allowed to the Tenant at the commencement of the Term) as increased from time to time in accordance with the provisions for review contained in the Lease.

-Property: ground floor, basement and external areas 364 Barlow Moor Road, Manchester, M21 8AZ
+Property: ground floor, basement and external areas 364 Barlow Moor Road, Manchester, M21 8AZ and as more particularly described in the Lease.

 Rents: any sums reserved as rent under the Lease.